Norilsk Nickel: Environmental problems

-In December 2020, Norilsk Nickel reiterated plans to cut group sulfur dioxide emissions in the Norilsk area by 90% by 2025 from 2015 levels and earmarked $5.5 billion for environmental projects, including $3.6 billion for sulfur dioxide capture and processing.
+In December 2020, Norilsk Nickel reiterated its plans to reduce group sulfur dioxide emissions in the Norilsk area by 90% by 2025 compared to 2015 levels and earmarked $5.5 billion for environmental projects, including $3.6 billion for sulfur dioxide capture and processing.

 2020 fuel spill

-On May 29, 2020, a Soviet-era fuel storage tank owned by Nornickel subsidiary Norilsk-Taimyr Energy (NTEK) collapsed, flooding the nearby Daldykan River with some 20,000 tonnes of diesel.
+On 29 May 2020, a Soviet-era fuel storage tank owned by Nornickel subsidiary Norilsk-Taimyr Energy (NTEK) collapsed, flooding the nearby Daldykan River with some 20,000 tonnes of diesel.
 Russian President Vladimir Putin declared a state of emergency.
 The diesel oil was intended for the NTEK coal-fired combined heat and power plant as backup fuel.
 The fuel storage tank failed when the underlying permafrost began to soften.
 An area of up to 350 square kilometers (135 square miles) was contaminated.
-The cleanup efforts were complicated by a lack of roads and the river being too shallow for boats or barges to pass.
-Former deputy head of Rosprirodnadzor Oleg Mitvol estimated the clean-up cost at about 100 billion rubles ($1.5 billion) and set a timeline of five to 10 years.
+The cleanup efforts were complicated by a lack of roads and the river's shallow depth, which prevented boats or barges from passing.
+Former deputy head of Rosprirodnadzor Oleg Mitvol estimated the cleanup cost at about 100 billion rubles ($1.5 billion) and set a timeline of five to 10 years.
 In September 2020, the company reported having collected more than 90% of the leaked fuel.

 Environmental Resources Management, the international company which provides Norilsk Nickel with consulting services on environmental issues, identified the cause of the accident as subsidence resulting from the gradual melting of the permafrost on which the piles supporting the fuel storage tank stood.
-According to the results of the official investigation, some of the piles were shorter than the designed length and rested on the permafrost rather than being sunk into the bedrock.
-According to specialists, the average annual temperature in Russia is growing more than 2.5–2.8 times faster than the global average.
+According to the results of the official investigation, some of the piles were shorter than the designed length.
+They rested on the permafrost rather than being sunk into the bedrock.
+According to specialists, the average annual temperature in Russia is increasing at a rate more than 2.5–2.8 times faster than the global average.
 Russia's Far North, including the Taymyr Peninsula, is heating up faster than anywhere else in the country, melting the permafrost on which many structures stand.

-However, Zhanna Petukhova, director of the Arctic Permafrost Research Center, says that the tanks do in fact stand on piles driven into the bedrock, rather than the permafrost.
+However, Zhanna Petukhova, director of the Arctic Permafrost Research Center, states that the tanks indeed stand on piles driven into the bedrock, rather than the permafrost.
 She believes the accident is more likely to have been due to the poor condition of equipment dating back to the Soviet era.

 In February 2021, the Krasnoyarsk Arbitration Court ordered Nornickel to pay 146 billion rubles ($2 billion) in compensation for the spill damage to support environmental projects in the Krasnoyarsk Territory.
 Nornickel had claimed the damages should be calculated at 21 billion rubles ($280 million).